 Another common reason to schedule a sewer inspection is before you plan on doing any construction.
 If you are planning to dig in the area surrounding your sewer pipes, it is a good idea to hire a sewer inspection service beforehand.
 They will be able to find out where your sewer pipes are and if there is any chance they could be damaged during construction.

 Yes.
-While an inspection of your sewer system from above ground will tell you if there are any issues with the pipes, it won’t tell you where the issues are located.
+While what is visible above ground may tell you if there are issues with the pipes, it won’t tell you where the issues are located.
 That is where a sewer scope inspection comes in.

 A sewer scope inspection is a specialized inspection that uses a camera to look inside your sewer line.
 This will tell you exactly where the problem is and what needs to be done to fix it.